klaushofrichter/een-preview/README.md

 ## Usage

 1. Start the application
-2. Enter the base URL for the Eagle Eye Networks API (default is https://api.eagleeyenetworks.com)
+2. Enter the base URL for the Eagle Eye Networks API (e.g., https://api.eagleeyenetworks.com)
 3. Enter your Eagle Eye Networks access token
 4. Enter the camera identifier
 5. Click "Get Preview" to fetch and display the camera preview image